Mauritius sunrise © Smpadte

 Mark Twain said, 'Mauritius was made first, then heaven was copied from it', and when you consider the natural beauty of the volcanic island, with its steamy forests and running streams, palm-fringed beaches and teeming coral reefs, it's easy to understand his sentiment.

 Most visitors to Mauritius choose package-tour holidays and stay at one of the island's magnificent resorts.
 The capital, Port Louis, is the tourist hub of the island, but there are literally hundreds of excellent beach resorts lining the Mauritian coast.
-The pick of the bunch, The Royal Palm Hotel, has been hailed by Forbes as one of the best beach resorts in the world.
-Most of the resorts sport luxury amenities such as golf courses, spas and watersports like diving, snorkelling, windsurfing, sailing and fishing.
+Most of the resorts sport luxury amenities such as golf courses and spas, and watersports like diving, snorkelling, windsurfing, sailing, and fishing.

 Best time to visit Mauritius